Join the People Bank: Get involved and help shape adult social care and health support and services

 Overview

 The People Bank is a group of volunteers working with East Sussex County Council.
 Members get involved in opportunities, sharing their knowledge and lived experience to help influence the way that social care for adults is provided in East Sussex.
+You can add your voice to the mix of people helping to shape our services.

 We welcome volunteers from all walks of life and want them to enjoy the involvement opportunities they undertake with us.
 Volunteering means making a difference to others but also offers opportunities to connect with new people, develop new skills and grow your confidence.

-Find out what it's like to get involved by reading our members' stories
+Find out what it's like to get involved by reading our members' stories:

 People Bank members’ stories